Entering new markets with the project development programme (PDP) in sub-Saharan Africa

 German companies avail themselves of support from the Project Development Programme (PDP) as an important step toward entering markets in developing and emerging economies on a lasting basis.
 Renewable energies and energy-efficient solutions made in Germany are becoming more widespread in the participating countries.

 GIZ’s Project Development Programme (PDP) supports German companies as they explore new markets that are promising but still difficult and barely developed.
-On behalf of the German Federal Ministry for Economic Affairs and Energy (BMWi) and as part of the Energy Export Initiative, PDP advises companies during the various phases of market positioning and project development.
+On behalf of the German Federal Ministry for Economic Affairs and Energy (BMWi) and as part of the German Energy Solutions Initiative, PDP advises companies during the various phases of market positioning and project development.
 It assists with the transfer of technology and know-how and supports sustainable market structures, thereby promoting the dissemination of renewable energies and energy-efficient solutions.

 These activities are designed taking into account the foreign trade promotion options already available in the countries concerned and the market opportunities emerging for German companies.